Chappaquiddick Island

-Visitors come to the isolated island for beaches, cycling, hiking, nature tours and birding, and the MyToi Gardens, a small Japanese garden created amidst the native brush.
+Visitors come to the isolated island for beaches, cycling, hiking, nature tours and birding, and the Mytoi Gardens, a small Japanese garden created amidst the native brush.
 Two fire trucks are stationed on the island from Edgartown.
 Chappaquiddick Road and Poucha Road, both paved, provide access to sandy, woodland roads, trails, and shorelines.

 Chappaquiddick became internationally known following an incident of the same name in 1969, when U.S. Senator Ted Kennedy accidentally drove his car off the island's Dike Bridge into Poucha Pond.
-Kennedy's 28-year-old passenger, Mary Jo Kopechne, drowned inside the car.
+Kennedy's 28-year-old passenger, Mary Jo Kopechne, suffocated inside the car.

 Name and early settlement

 The name Chappaquiddick comes from a Native American word "cheppiaquidne" meaning "separated island", so named because this island is separated from Martha's Vineyard by a narrow strait or gut.
 The island has been historically spelled "Chaubaqueduck" or, alternatively, "Chappaquidgick".

-The island was once mainly the home territory of the Chappaquiddick band of Wampanoag Indians, and remained exclusively theirs well into the nineteenth century.
+The island was once mainly the home territory of the Chappaquiddick band of the Wampanoag people, and remained exclusively theirs well into the nineteenth century.
 They still have a reservation of about 100 acres (40 hectares) of brush land in the interior.

 Early colonists settled Edgartown in 1642, and quickly proclaimed Chappaquiddick as village property.
 The first homes owned by people of exclusively European descent were built around 1750; these residents raised livestock and farmed the land.